On rationally connected varieties over $C_1$ fields of characteristic $0$

 \subsection{Acknowledgements}

 This work was partially supported by grant ES 60/10-1 of the Deutsche Forschungsgemeinschaft.
 The author is grateful to H.~Esnault for introducting her to the $C_1$-conjecture.
-The author wishes to thank J.~Blanc, Y.~Gongyo, A.~H\"oring, Z.~Patakfalvi, Y.~Prokhorov, R.~Svaldi for useful discussions, and in particular J.-L.~Colliot-Th\'el\`ene for his remarks that led to significant improvement of the paper, and K.~Shramov for informing her about the paper \cite{MR3483470} and for suggesting the topic of Theorem \ref{thm:extension_points}.
+The author wishes to thank J.~Blanc, Y.~Gongyo, A.~H\"oring, Z.~Patakfalvi, Y.~Prokhorov, R.~Svaldi for useful discussions, J.-L.~Colliot-Th\'el\`ene and the anonymous referee for their remarks that led to significant improvements of the paper, and K.~Shramov for informing her about the paper \cite{MR3483470} and for suggesting the topic of Theorem \ref{thm:extension_points}.
 The author acquainted herself to the Minimal Model Program at the \emph{Introductory Workshop on MMP} held in Hannover in February 2016.